 If your 1st flight gets delayed you could miss your connecting flight.
 If it was the last flight of the night you could be stuck in that city.
 Depending on the reason for your delay the airline may or may not provide a hotel for you.
 If they don’t, your options are to sleep at the airport or pay for a hotel on your own, one you didn’t budget for.
 Even if they do provide a hotel you have to leave the airport, possibly maneuver a city you are unfamiliar with and then come back in the morning and go through security all over again.

-This actually happened to us when we went to Australia.
+This actually happened to us when we went to Sydney.
 The flight was cancelled at 12:30AM and we didn’t get to our room until 3AM.
-Luckily I only had Kennedy who was 8 months at the time so she slept in the carrier but imagine if I have Jordyn.
+Luckily I only had Kennedy who was 8 months at the time so she slept in the carrier but imagine if I had my two year old as well.

 There are many instances where flying non-stop is just not feasible, some destinations just don’t even non-stop flights.
 If a non-stop flight is not possible here are my tips on making a layover with kids easier.